 What is ‘Heritage and Museum Studies’?

 Heritage and Museum Studies at the ANU draws together two related areas of study, cultural and natural heritage and museums and collections.
 These areas examine, contribute to, and theorise the processes by which heritage is produced and consumed.
 We also very actively pursue research in public history and memory and tourism studies, and see the links between these areas and heritage and museum studies as crucial to the development of all these areas of research and practice.

-Who are we and what do we do?
+Centre Staff: Who are we and what do we do?

-Staff have area expertise in diverse geographic regions including Australia, Europe, Malaysia, China, North and South America and the Pacific.
+Staff have area expertise in diverse geographic regions, including Australia, Europe, Malaysia, China, Thailand, North and South America and the Pacific.
 Staff members’ research and teaching strengths include historical and contemporary Australian museum collections, Indigenous material culture, rock art, intangible heritage, historic and contact sites in Australia and the Asia-Pacific, memory and commemoration, including difficult heritage and sites of trauma, theorizations of the nature and experience of heritage and heritage practices, the international policy context and politics of national museums, cultural politics and the political cultures of globalisation, and theoretical ideas about the role of nation and changing conceptions of cultural identity and diversity.

-General areas of study include heritage and museum public policy, heritage and collections management, interpretation and exhibition development, and the politics of nation, community and cultural diversity in relation to museums and heritage.
+General areas of study include heritage and museum public policy, heritage and collections management, interpretation and exhibition development, visitor studies and the politics of nation, community and cultural diversity in relation to museums and heritage.